-- 15. Factors which may justify a suspension include: - a.
-That the Councillor's conduct has brought the office of the Councillor or his council into disrepute, without being found to have failed to comply with any other rule contained in the Code, or without being disqualified from being a councillor pursuant to section 4(1)(cc) of the 1972 Act5 - b.
-The likelihood of further failures to comply with the Code by the Councillor. - 16.
-The Commissioner may take into account that a Councillor who is suspended may be denied payment of allowances during the period of suspension under the terms of their Council's Scheme for the Payment of Allowances to Councillors and Committee Members. - 17.
-Suspension will not be considered if the Councillor has resigned or has not been re-elected to the council.
+- 16. Factors which may justify a suspension include: - a.
+That the Respondent's conduct has brought the office of councillor or his council into disrepute, without being found to have failed to comply with any other rule contained in the Code, or without being disqualified from being a councillor under the terms of the Local Government Act (Northern Ireland) 1972 (section 4(1)(cc)). - b.
+The likelihood of further failures to comply with the Code by the Respondent. - 17.
+The Commissioner may take into account that a Respondent who is suspended may be denied payment of allowances during the period of suspension under the terms of his or her Council's Scheme for the Payment of Allowances to Councillors and Committee Members.

+18. Suspension will not be considered if the Respondent has resigned or has not been re-elected to the council.